BS in Business and Economics degree students, please read on to learn more about:

-There will be one Major Orientation Session, held during the fall semester, for students who have declared their major earlier than second semester of their sophomore year.
-You will need to attend this session in order to receive your ALT Pin for the following registration period.
+You will need to attend a session in order to receive your ALT Pin for the following registration period.

 4. If I declare a major after registration in a given semester, do I still need to attend a Major Orientation session?

 Yes.
 You will need to attend a Major Orientation Session before you receive your ALT PIN for the following registration period.

 5. Is the process different for declaring a second (“double”) major?

 No. The process to declare the major is the same, and you will still be required to attend a Major Orientation Session for the second major in order to receive your ALT PIN for registration for the following semester.